Helpdesk Training Article

 2. Photo ID

-If you cannot comply with the ID rules, tell your Centre before you register or as soon as circumstances change.
+If you cannot comply with the ID rules, tell your Centre before you register or as soon as your circumstances change.

 3. Electronic items